How to find lower-profile journalists, bloggers, and webmasters for backlinks.

 Exercise: Finding high-quality link opportunities from lower-profile people.

 To find backlink opportunities from these people, you will need to have a Postbag outreach list built for your niche.
-We will assume you've done this as part of your exercises from previous tutorials I've sent your way.
+You will not be able to use one of the previous lists you built as part of tutorials I've already sent your way.

 When you open your interactive outreach list, you will see the "Blog/Web" and "News" sections.
 This is further illustrated in the image below.